The Korte Company teamed with Cianbro Corporation on the 204,000-square-foot Design-Build project in Kingfield, Maine.

 The building was designed and built to lower operating costs, reduce waste, conserve energy and water, and reduce harmful greenhouse gas emissions.
 Local materials were used including the concrete which was formed and poured on site for the concrete Tilt-Up walls.
 All usable construction waste was diverted to recyclable facilities.

-Other features included five-inch-thick insulation on the roof to reduce energy consumption, low-VOC paints, 85% recycled fiber content for acoustical ceilings, and both self-dimming and automatic shut-off lighting for the warehouse and office areas.
+Other features included five-inch-thick insulation on the roof to reduce energy consumption, low-volatile organic compound paints, 85% recycled fiber content for acoustical ceilings, and both self-dimming and automatic shut-off lighting for the warehouse and office areas.
 The project was designed for reduced water consumption by use of waterless urinals, low-flush toilets as well as no irrigation on site.

 Learn more about our food and beverage plant construction services.